-In connection with the sale and issuance of Series B Convertible Preferred Stock to Sabby pursuant to the Sabby Purchase Agreement, we are also amending the 2,702,704 Series D Common Stock Purchase Warrants issued to Sabby under the 2015 Sabby Purchase Agreement.
-The Series D Common Stock Purchase Warrants will have the per share exercise price of the Common Stock underlying the warrants reduced from \$2.46 per share to \$1.75 per share.
+In connection with the sale and issuance of Series B Convertible Preferred Stock to Sabby pursuant to the 2016 Sabby Purchase Agreement, we also amended the 2,702,704 Series D Common Stock Purchase Warrants issued to Sabby under the 2015 Sabby Purchase Agreement.
+The per share exercise price of the Common Stock underlying the Series D Common Stock Warrants was reduced from \$2.46 per share to \$1.75 per share.
 The exercise of some or all of the amended Series D Common Stock Purchase Warrants will result in the issuance of Common Stock that dilutes the ownership interests of existing stockholders.
 Any sales of the Common Stock issuable upon exercise of the warrants could adversely affect prevailing market prices of our Common Stock.